Chipotle for Diabetics: A Love-Hate Relationship

 Choose a bowl or salad instead of a burrito or tacos.

-This will give you more control over the portion sizes and the ingredients in your meal.
+This gives you more control over the portion sizes and the ingredients you choose.

 Go for brown rice or cauliflower rice instead of white rice.